 You will be rewarded with spectacular views of the Arrochar Alps and Loch Lomond when you reach the top of Beinn Dubh.
 Even though the trail features a steady climb, the long, broad ridge and the grassy terrain make it a relatively easy hill walk.
 But, there are a few boggy areas along the trail, so be prepared to get a little muddy.
 Gaiters are recommended.

 The area is home to diverse wildlife.
-Keep an eye out for mammals such as water vole, mountain hare, and red deer, and birds such as buzzards, breeding waders, red grouse, and skylark.
+Keep an eye out for mammals such as water vole, mountain hare, and red deer, and birds such as buzzards, breeding waders, red grouse, and skylarks.

 The village of Luss, located on the west bank of Loch Lomond, is pretty enough to deserve its own trip, in fact, it is the top place on my list of top 15 day trips from Glasgow.
-With its lovely pier, picturesque parish church, and neat rows of stone cottages, it’s a great place to hang around after your walk.
+Its lovely pier, picturesque parish church, and neat rows of stone cottages make it a great place to relax and eat in after your walk.

 If you don’t have the time to complete the circular trail, consider walking the Luss Heritage Trail.
 The trail runs along the riverside and the ancient woodland as well as the stone cottages in the conservation area.

 Citylink buses between Glasgow and Luss run frequently.
-It normally takes about an hour to get to the village.
+It usually takes about an hour to get to the village.

 Helensburgh to Balloch (John Muir Way)

 This easy 9-mile walk covers the first stage of the John Muir Way, a relatively new long-distance trail in Scotland.
 It takes between 4 and 4.5 hours to complete the walk.